Impact on the Environment and Warnings

 /usb-storage directory and make sure your present working directory is not the

 To make sure the mounted USB drive is not in use:

-- Run cd to change to your user's home directory to leave the /usb-storage directory.
+- Change the current working directory to your user's home directory (to leave the

-- Run pwd again to verify you are not in the /usb-storage directory.
+- Examine the current working directory again to make sure you are not in the

-Now we can move forward with unmounting the device so it can be safely removed from the machine.
+Now we can move forward with unmounting the USB device, so it can be safely removed from the machine.

 To unmount the USB drive:

 Note: If still in doubt, then run the "umount /usb-storage" command again.
-The output will say that it's not mounted.
+The output will shows that it is not mounted.